Medical Assistance in Dying: Frequently Asked Questions for Care Professionals

-Palliative care is another option for end-of-life care.
 Palliative Care is different than medical assistance in dying.

 A member of the health care team and a patient’s physician can and will, with their patient’s consent and involvement, take steps to connect the patient with palliative care services.
 It is important that when a patient has been given a diagnosis of a life-limiting illness with a serious or grave prognosis, that they have the option for palliative care.

 Palliative Care is defined by the World Health Organization as an approach that improves the quality of life of patients and their families facing challenges associated with life-threatening illness through the prevention and relief of suffering by means of early identification and impeccable assessment and treatment of pain and other physical, psychological and spiritual problems.

 Palliative Care and other practitioners will continue to work closely with patients and families to understand and manage their disease and symptoms.
 Palliative care seeks to:

 - provide relief from pain and other distressing symptoms

 - help individuals manage symptoms, address physical, emotional and spiritual concerns